Communicating On Campus

 The Public Affairs unit is the official source of news and information about the University of Illinois at Chicago and is part of the UIC Office of Public and Government Affairs.

 UIC Today provides up-to-the-minute news and information of interest to the campus community.
+Contact us to request published photos or B-roll footage of the campus or campus events.

 The News Bureau